A Redmond Story: The Solution for Erin's Cinchy Horse

 Patches has foundered and had major weight issues in the past, and getting her digestion where it should be has been a real struggle.
 Eventually I realized why she was acting out was due to digestive pain, not just because she didn’t want to be worked or rode.
 She was trying to tell me, and I finally listened.

-Now I’m looking forward to seeing how much better Patches works under saddle since she’s not experiencing the pain from the cinch while tacking up.
+I'm now looking forward to seeing how much better Patches works under saddle since she’s not experiencing pain from the cinch while tacking up.
 Daily Gold has changed her digestion, and she truly feels better and acts happier.

 Simply put, this product works.
 I don’t normally vouch for companies, but Daily Gold does the trick like nothing I’ve seen before.
 Thank you for making a product that backs itself.